anusha-peddoju/terminal-lock/README.md

 # terminal-lock
-# How to run this repo
+# How to execute this repository
 # Run these commands in Terminal
 # step-1: git clone https://github.com/Anils117/set_terminal_lock.git #cloning repo
 # step-2: cd terminal-lock #get into directory